Nefsen402/destam-dom/doc.md

 ```

 This example won't render anything because it is assuming the children in the body, of which there are none.

+Note that children must either be null, or a regular javascript array.
+Children
+cannot be an `OArray` as it will not be reactive.
+This is done for performance
+reasons.
+If you wanted to pass an `OArray` or anything else as a single child,
+first wrap it in an array.

 ## Custom elements